-Since you cannot learn how to use software unless you are specific about the programme, this class is a practical training course for a particular software environment: the ESP-r system for building and plant energy simulation (ESRU 1996).
+Since you cannot learn how to use software unless you are specific about the programme, this class is a pratical training course for a particular software environment: the ESP-r system for building and plant energy simulation (ESRU 1996).
+ESP-r is a dynamic thermal simulation environment for the analysis of energy and mass flows and environmental control systems within the built environment.
+ESP-r allows designers to assess the manner in which actual weather patterns, occupant interactions, design parameter changes and control systems affect energy requirements and environmental states.